mcguffin/wp-rainbow-hilite/readme.txt

 *    Shell
 *    Smalltalk

 There are some Hooks implemented allowing you to load your own language modules.
+Details [here](https://github.com/mcguffin/wp-rainbow-hilite#filters).

 Latest files on [GitHub](https://github.com/mcguffin/wp-rainbow-hilite).